Son of Saul: Plot

 In October 1944, Jewish–Hungarian prisoner Saul Ausländer works as a Sonderkommando at the gas chambers in Auschwitz.
 He works stoically, seemingly numbed by the daily atrocities.
 Among the dead after a gassing, Saul sees a still living boy suffocated by a Nazi doctor who calls for an autopsy.
-Saul carries the body to Miklós Nyiszli, a fellow Hungarian prisoner and a forced assistant to Josef Mengele, and asks him to not cut up the boy so that he can receive a proper Jewish burial.
+Saul carries the body to Miklós Nyiszli, a fellow Hungarian prisoner and a forced assistant to Josef Mengele, and asks him not to cut up the boy so that he can receive a proper Jewish burial.
 Miklós declines, but says he can have five minutes alone with the boy that night before the cremation.
 Saul asks Rabbi Frankel to help perform a funeral ritual, but the rabbi dismisses him and suggests that Saul perform the burial himself.

 Saul overhears Sonderkommando Abraham talk about an uprising with Oberkapo Biederman.
 Biederman first wants to photograph the camp's horrors using a camera collected from the dead, and smuggle the pictures outside to attract attention and help.
 Abraham tells Saul of "the Renegade", a Greek Rabbi who has lost his faith.
 In return, Saul offers his assistance in their plan.
 He pretends to fix the lock of a shack, while a fellow prisoner hides inside and takes pictures of a cremation in a fire pit.

 Saul sneaks into another Sonderkommando unit and finds the Renegade at a riverbank, where ashes are dumped into the river.
 The Renegade refuses to help; Saul in turn throws the man's shovel into the water.
 The rabbi jumps into the river but Saul pulls him out, and both are then taken to the SS-commandant of the unit.
 After an interrogation, the Renegade is executed and Saul is allowed to go back to the unit.
 Back at the camp, Saul sneaks into Miklós's office but fails to find the boy's body, before being mocked and kicked out of the room by a group of Nazi officers.
 He confronts Miklós, who assures him that the body has been hidden for safety.
 Saul finds the body and takes it back to his own barrack in a sack.